 Why is this Act Important to Students, Coaches, and Parents?

 The Safety in Youth Sports Act not only raises awareness and recognition of this complex injury, but it also helps to ensure better clinical management for all student-athletes.
 In educating coaches, student-athletes, and parents, injuries may be recognized sooner.
-Early recognition allows coaches and athletic trainers to direct the student-athlete to appropriate medical attention sooner, which may reduce the likelihood of protracted recovery.
+Early recognition allows coaches and athletic trainers to direct the student-athlete to appropriate medical attention sooner, which may reduce the likelihood of prolonged recovery.

 Who Can Make the Return to Play Decisions?